-My mother, bless her, could root just about anything by cutting four inch stems and placing them in a juice glass with an inch of water.
+My mother, bless her, could root just about anything by cutting 4-inch stems and placing them in a juice glass with an inch of water.
 She’d sit the glass on the windowsill over the kitchen sink so she could keep an eye on the water level and add more as needed.
 In a little over a month, her begonia cuttings would be sprouting tiny roots and in two they’d be ready to pot.
 You can try this method for rooting begonias, too.
 There are drawbacks, however.
-The stems sometimes rot, especially if the sunlight is too direct, leaving a mushy goo in the glass and tap water contains traces of chlorine, which can poison the young shoots.
+The stems sometimes rot, especially if the sunlight is too direct, leaving a mushy goo in the glass; and tap water contains traces of chlorine, which can poison the young shoots.

 For me, a more sure fire way of propagating begonias is to plant those four inch begonia cuttings directly into a growing medium.
 Rooting begonias this way gives me more control over the moisture content of the container.
 Use mature stems for cutting, but not so old they’ve become fibrous or woody.
 Cut just below a node.
 Carefully remove the leaves from the bottom half of the stem.
-If you happen to have rooting hormone on hand, now is the time to dip the cut ends into it.
-If you don’t have any, that’s okay, too.
+If you happen to have rooting hormone on hand, now is the time to dip the cut ends into the hormone.
+If you don’t have any, that’s okay too.
 Begonia propagation is just as easy without it.

 Make a hole in your planting medium with a dibble stick (or if you’re like me, use that pencil sitting on the counter) and insert your stem into the hole.
 Tamp down the medium to hold the cutting upright.
 Rooting begonias aren’t fussy about the medium they’re grown in as long as it’s light and retains moisture.